-Last Updated: May 16, 2026
+Last Updated: August 6, 2026

-Garage Door Safety Inspection in San Mateo, CA
+Garage Door Safety Inspection in Berkeley, CA

-Comprehensive safety inspection including sensor alignment and force testing
+25-point safety inspection including sensor alignment and force testing

 How Much Does a Garage Door Safety Inspection Cost?